lexicalscope/ape/README.md

 		}
 	}

-#### Inserting a row into a table
+#### Recursively inserting a row into a table

-The following example i nserts a key/value pair into a table, replacing any existing occurrence of the key.
+The following testcase inserts a key/value pair into a table, replacing any existing occurrence of the key.
 The versions vary in several ways:

 1. In v1 the new row is always allocated at the start, and becomes garbage when the procedure eventually returns.
 Thus v1 sometimes allocates much more memory than v0.
 1. The order of several other instructions differ.